fogoplayer/LDSYouth/README.md

 ##### Provide art

 Right now all art is Creative Commons images taken from the internet.
 While this solution works, custom art would be preferable.
-We need 256 x 256 icons to represent Duty to God and Personal Progress, and a 16x16, 32x32, and 48x48 favicon for the entire site.
+We need 256 x 256 icons to represent Duty to God and Personal Progress, and a 128, 144, 152, 192 and 256 square favicon for the entire site.
 Concepts can be sent to [zarinloosli@gmail.com](mailto:zarinloosli@gmail.com).

 #### I know how to code.
 How can I help?

 ##### Fix Issues

-LDSYouth is currently in Beta.
-Any help in fixing bugs, typos, and formatting errors would be invaluable as I try to get it ready for a full release.
+Any help in fixing bugs, typos, and formatting errors would be invaluable.
 See the “I don’t know how to code.
 How can I help?” section for information on the kinds of bugs I suspect exist.